All students, Years 7 to 13, follow the PSHE programme.

 The elective programme is a popular part of the Sixth Form RTP programme with both students and staff.
 It takes place during the Spring Term in both Year 13, for three weeks.
 Each student will take part in an elective.
 The electives allow students to take responsibility for a small part of their own curriculum and allow staff to share something they are passionate about with.
 The electives that we offer are varied, and change as the Sixth Form tutor team changes, but fall into three main categories:

 - Designed to encourage students to learn or be creative for its own sake.

 - Designed to teach students an important skill that will be useful in their lives as independent adults.

 - Designed to help students to know themselves better or to support them in living healthy lives (mentally or physically).

 We also make time for PSHE during our fortnightly tutor time programme.
 These ‘Life Skills’ sessions are delivered by form tutors to their tutor groups and allow for discussion of important and topical issues, as well as preparing for life as independent adults.
 The topics covered range from cervical smear tests to mental health, and bank accounts to laundry.

 Evaluation and Feedback

-Students are asked to evaluate the RTP programme twice during each academic year but are also able to ask questions or feedback informally at any time.
+Students are asked to evaluate the RTP programme once during each academic year but are also able to ask questions or feedback informally at any time.
 Students’ feedback and ideas are important to us, and we adapt the programme to respond to these.
 The PSHE Shorts are designed to be a flexible addition to our PSHE offering and provide another opportunity to tailor the student experience as their needs and wants change with time.